MrThearMan/jwt-email-auth/docs/usage.md

 - 400: Input is incorrect
 - 403: Refresh token expired, or otherwise invalid

-When using the JWT token in views using the `JWTAuthentication` and `HasValidJWT` authentication and permission classes, you need to always listen for 403 responses, and try to call `RefreshTokenView` in case the access token has expired.
+When using the JWT in views using the `JWTAuthentication` and `HasValidJWT` authentication and permission classes, you need to always listen for 403 responses, and try to call `RefreshTokenView` in case the access token has expired.
 In case `RefreshTokenView` also returns 403, this usually means